What is a will trust?

 Leaving property in a will trust

-Will trusts are mainly used by married couples and civil partners and are set up in conjunction with splitting ownership of the family home, to 'tenants in common', so each partner has 50%.
-Rather than leaving this to each other, they leave it to a trust, which comes into being on the death of the first partner.
+Will trusts are mainly used by couples to split ownership of the family home if they own it as 'tenants in common'.
+Rather than leaving their share to each other, they each leave it to a trust, which comes into being on the death of the first partner.

-Until recently, nil-rate band will trusts were a common way of saving inheritance tax (IHT).
-A couple potentially liable could split their estate into halves, both below the nil-rate band.
+Until recently, will trusts were a common way of saving on inheritance tax (IHT).
+A couple potentially liable for IHT could split their estate into halves, both below the nil-rate band.

 Will trusts and long-term care

 If you use a will trust and your partner dies, you as the surviving spouse retain a right to live in the house.
-If you need to pay for care, only your share is assessed by the local authority.
+If you need to pay for care, only your share of the home's value will be assessed by the local authority.